isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-front-tine-vs-rear-tine-tillers.markdown

 slug: /front-tine-vs-rear-tine-tillers/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 A tiller will help you in turning and aerating the soil in your vegetable garden or farm.
 - So, for tilling[raised flower beds](https://pestpolicy.com/best-tiller-for-raised-beds/)or[new ground](https://pestpolicy.com/best-tiller-for-breaking-new-ground/), a tiller has gained increased attention among DIY gardeners.
 Therefore, Ive made a[choosing-the-right-tiller](https://www.motherearthnews.com/organic-gardening/choosing-the-right-tiller)- front tine vs. rear tine tillers.
 **Rear tine tillers have more power - hence are appropriate for tilling larger and open gardens.
-But they're equally heavy and costly compared to front-tine tillers.Â **
+But they're equally heavy and costly compared to front-tine tillers. **
 **But front tine tillers enable closer tilling for small spaces and around most obstacles.
-They are also cheaper than comparable rear tine tiller - considering power and size.Â **
+They are also cheaper than comparable rear tine tiller - considering power and size. **
 ## Details: Front Tine vs. Rear Tine Tillers - Differences?
 **- For new uncultivated Ground**
 : You might want to consider renting or buying a rear tine tiller.
 Its counter-rotating tines are just what you need to get started.